Michal's Dowry; A Bloody Struggle

 The Crusader Bible, also known as the Morgan Picture Bible, the Maciejowski Bible, and the Shah ‘Abbas Bible, is not only one of the greatest medieval manuscripts in the Morgan, it also ranks as one of the incomparable achievements of French Gothic illumination.

 The miniatures represent one of the greatest visualizations of Old Testament events ever made.
 Some of the stories and their heroes are well known, but there are also accounts of less familiar Israelites who fought for the Promised Land—tales that resonate to this day.
 There are incredibly violent battle scenes in which the implements of war are so accurately depicted they could be replicated.
 And there are scenes of everyday life, love, hate, and envy, as well as adultery, rape, and murder—all set in thirteenth-century France.

 Now a grown man, David is offered the hand of Michal, the king's daughter.
 Saul intends to use Michal's love as an opportunity to destroy David.
 Rather than demand a traditional bride price, the king requires David to bring him the foreskins of one hundred Philistines.
 The mature David is richly adorned; he carries gloves and wears a crimson coat over a gold tunic; his fiancée is likewise beautifully outfitted; she holds a lapdog and wears a golden chaplet, brooch, and girdle.
 Tied to her girdle is a delicately brocaded purse.
-(1 Kings 18:20–26)
+(I Samuel 18:20–26)

 A Bloody Struggle

 Blood-stained swords flash angrily as David's company slaughters the Philistines.
 David, entering the fray from the left, hacks through an opponent's shoulder.
 All around, his warriors grapple and struggle with the enemy, landing vicious blows with swords and daggers.
 A remarkable black soldier stands out among the Philistines.
 (I Samuel 18:27)